ahmoham/Transforming-Data-in-Excel/README.md

 # Using Excel to Create Data Visualizations
-In this project, I will be using a dataset that includes information about customers that purchase bikes.
-This is sample data from a retail bike store.
+In this project, I will be cleaning, transforming, and creating dashboards using a bike sales dataset.